OfficeDev/office-scripts-docs/docs/resources/samples/external-fetch-calls.md

 ---
 title: Use external fetch calls in Office Scripts
-description: Learn how to make external API calls in Office Scripts. ms.date: 05/14/2021 ms.localizationpriority: medium
+description: Learn how to make external API calls in Office Scripts. ms.date: 06/10/2022 ms.localizationpriority: medium
 ---

 # Use external fetch calls in Office Scripts

 This script gets basic information about a user's GitHub repositories.
 It shows how to use `fetch` in a simple scenario.
 For more information about using `fetch` or other external calls, read [External API call support in Office Scripts](../../develop/external-calls.md).
+For information about working with [JSON]](https://www.w3schools.com/whatis/whatis_json.asp) objects, like what is returned by the GitHub APIs, read [Use JSON to pass data to and from Office Scripts](use-json.md).

 You can learn more about the GItHub APIs being used in the [GitHub API reference](https://docs.github.com/rest/reference/repos#list-repositories-for-a-user).
 You can also see the raw API call output by visiting `https://api.github.com/users/{USERNAME}/repos` in a web browser (be sure to replace the {USERNAME} placeholder with your GitHub ID).